 Going further back, I studied Maths and Classics at Cambridge University and Archaeology at University College London.
 I am a Fellow of the School for Social Entrepreneurs.
 I have held roles as a school governor in Southwark and as an Honorary Lecturer in the Museum Studies department at University College London.

 I also write: I’m an Associate of the Society of Authors and my poetry has been published by South Bank Poetry.
-My full-length travelogue about following a Viking to Greenland has yet to be published, but fear not, I have a plan.
+My book, Looking for Erik, was published by Caper Press in 2017.